corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

 ```

 ### List Items

-Returns the list of archivable items
+Returns the list of archivable items.

 ```kotlin
 /**
  * Invoke the list items command to retrieve details on the archivable items.